i-Sohel/jamq/README.md

 ## Usage
-1. clone the project
+1. Clone the project
-2. Install go on your machine
+2. Install `go` on your machine
-3. run `go run app.go`
+3. Run `go run app.go`
-4. access the UI from `localhost:8080`
+4. Access the UI from `localhost:8080`